When it comes to self-betterment and improving your life, mindset plays a crucial role.

 carved in stone: permanent and not capable of being changed

-Proving yourself is very different from advancing yourself.
+Proving yourself is very different from improving and advancing yourself.
 When we are trying to prove ourselves, we want to look good to others.
 When we are trying to improve ourselves, we know that we won’t always look good as we take on new challenges.
 Mistakes and failures are all part of the learning and growing process.
 Fearing them keeps you stuck.

 “Failure is so important.
 It is the ability to resist failure or use failure that often leads to greater success.”

 – J.K.
 Rowling

 Innate vs. Acquired Skills

 Those with a strong fixed mindset believe that we are born with skills and innate (inborn, natural) abilities.
 They believe that we are either good at something or not good at it.
 They focus on results.
 They avoid challenges that would make them look bad.
 They blame others when things go wrong.

 On the other hand, those with a growth mindset believe that, while we are born with certain skills, our innate abilities are just a starting point.
 Through the right kind of effort and with the right strategies, we can improve and get better.

 Dweck’s research supports the latter mindset.

 the latter: the second one of two things or people that were mentioned